Welcome to the free weekly article

 Sometimes non-profits/charities/community initiatives appear in your sponsor segments, or you link to them.
 Do they pay for that?

 No, those would be my editorial/community decisions.
 Only where I use the word sponsor, as in, "Thank you to ____ for sponsoring this article" did someone pay for the placement.
-I'm proud to support various local non-profit arts initiatives; if you have one, please make sure I know about it.
+I'm proud to stay up-to-date with and ideally support various local non-profit arts initiatives; if you have one, please share it with me.

 If you read this whole page...